Arash-hadi-D/Olist-Ecommerce-Sales-Analysis/README.md

 4.  **Recommend strategic actions:** Provide data-driven suggestions to improve logistics reliability and reduce churn.

 After data exploration and cleaning, I visualized critical findings regarding the "Logistics Gap" and sales seasonality.
-I designed an interactive **Dashboard** using pre-attentive attributes (color/contrast) to highlight KPIs, allowing stakeholders to filter insights by State and Category dynamically.
+I designed an interactive **Dashboard** on Excel using pre-attentive attributes (color/contrast) to highlight KPIs, allowing stakeholders to filter insights by State and Category dynamically.

 ##  About the Dataset